Skip to content

 Christoph from CareElite - Plastic-free living

-PS: There are also some surprising non-vegan additives in food and cosmetics that you should know.
+PS.: There are also some surprising non-vegan additives in food and cosmetics that you should know.
 In the linked article I present them to you in combination with their E-numbers.

-Coffee box Suggestions for improvement Newsletter
+Coffee box Suggestions for improvement

-* Links with asterisks are so-called Affiliate linksIf you click on it and buy something, you automatically and actively support my work with CareElite.de, as I receive a small share of the proceeds - and of course nothing changes in the product price.
-Many thanks for your support and best regards, Christoph!
+* Links with asterisks are so-called affiliate links.
+If you click on it and buy something, you automatically and actively support my work with CareElite.de, because I get a small share of the sales revenue - and of course the product price does not change.
+Thank you for your support and best regards, Christoph!

 Christoph Schulz